PanK0/TalkingChalks/Evaluation/README.md

 * We are currently using Azure IoT Hub and Azure Database
 * If we want to extend our project, we can use other Azure services
 * **Azure IoT Hub**
-  * With our current subscription and with a standard plan, we can handle a maximum of 400000 messages per day.
+  * With a free subscription and with a standard plan, we can handle a maximum of 8000 messages per day.
  * **Database**
    * Always reachable
    * No sensitive data stored